Dunedan/django-lockdown/README.rst

 To use ``django-lockdown`` in your Django project:

-    1. Add ``'lockdown'`` to your ``INSTALLED_APPS`` setting.
+1. Add ``'lockdown'`` to your ``INSTALLED_APPS``.

 2. To enable admin preview of locked-down sites or views with passwords, set the `LOCKDOWN_PASSWORDS`_ setting to a tuple of one or more plain-text passwords.

 3. Protect the entire site by using middleware, or protect individual views by applying a decorator to them.

 For more advanced customization of admin preview authorization, see the `LOCKDOWN_FORM`_ setting.